Look for purpose in the place where your deep gladness meets the world's needs (Yogi tea)

 Algorithms as Authors

-embrace the 'decolonial' option: thinking through what it means to design and build the systems that we propose to produce with and for those situated at the periphery of the world system.
+How can we embrace the 'decolonial' option: thinking through what it means to design and build the systems that we propose to produce with and for those situated at the periphery of the world system.
 This involves thinking with trees as entities that have been under cared for and are literally on fire due largely also to the effects of colonialism and subsequently global climate change.
 How can we respectfully engage with trees when creating a publishing house?

 Book as form

-when algorithms produce a book, they go beyond its established form.
+When algorithms produce a book, they go beyond its established form.
 Index ‘pages’ can run over a thousand different pdfs, page numbers become a technical artefact for a digital book.
 Furthermore, computer scripts can generate an infinite amount of text, but given some graphical lay-out elements in the code, they can also generate an unlimited amount of pdfs, of which each one can be different.
 They are capable of generating so much text that it becomes noise, too big to grasp, impossible to read in a lifetime and potentially useless.

-if we consider that the narratives of the algorithms are important to teach us about their functioning, then what they produce matters.
+If we consider that the narratives of the algorithms are important to teach us about their functioning, then what they produce matters.
 What is printed also matters.
 We ask ourselves what kind of decision making methodologies we can invent to deal with their abundance and make their work legible for human beings.

 Contents of the book

 Does reading lose its value when you can choose one million copies of a slightly different version of a book?

 Do we show the infinity of the generated copies?
 If yes, how?